 Do you feel overwhelmed with investing?
 And you do not know where to start with investing?
 Do you want a simple guide on how to get started with investing?

 Then, this guide is exactly what you need!
-This is a step-by-step guide on how to start investing in the stock market.
+This article is a step-by-step guide on investing in the stock market.

-First, I am going to cover the things you should know before you start investing.
-And then, I am going to cover how you could get started with investing.
+First, I cover the things you should know before you start investing.
+And then, I cover how you could get started with investing.

 Know why you want to invest

-First of all, you need to understand why you want to start investing.
-Your reasons to invest will matter a lot on how you are going to invest.
+First, you need to understand why you want to start investing.
+Your reasons for investing will matter a lot in how you will invest.

 There are many reasons to invest in the stock market.
 But we can group them into two categories: